NRC's Animal Care Committees terms of reference

 2.5 Animal research that receives NRC financial assistance, as through the NRC Industrial Research Assistance Program (NRC IRAP), can choose to rely on the review of a CCAC-accredited ACC functioning at the institution where the work is to be performed.

-2.8 Portfolio, Branch or Programs that do not have an existing ACC may on occasion require the use of animals in their research.
+2.8 Research Centres, Branches or Programs that do not have an existing ACC may on occasion require the use of animals in their research.
 In such situations, the most appropriate NRC ACC will be asked, usually via the NRC Senior Veterinarian, to assist their colleagues by reviewing their applications.

-3.1 Members, including Chairs, are appointed to the ACCs by the relevant Senior Administrator, in consultation with their ACC Chair and the NRC Secretary General when appropriate.
+3.1 Members, including Chairs, are appointed to the ACCs by the relevant Senior Administrator, in consultation with their ACC Chair, the NRC's Senior Ethics Officer and the Secretary General when appropriate.
 Prospective will normally provide their resume to ACC who in-turn will forward this to the senior administrator for their consideration.

 b) A veterinarian experienced in experimental animal care and use, who is being provided with continuing education/training opportunities in experimental animal care and use (ex-officio, voting member);

-c) The NRC Senior Veterinarian to act as an observer and resource to the ACC and in to support the Secretary General in corporate accountability on animal care. (ex-officio, non-voting member unless also serving the ACC veterinarian as described above).
+c) The NRC's Senior Veterinarian to act as an observer and resource to the ACC and in to support the Senior Ethics Officer in corporate accountability on animal care. (ex-officio, non-voting member unless also serving the ACC veterinarian as described above).
 This member will participate, subject to operational requirements, via teleconference or videoconference;

 d) An employee whose normal activities have not, at any point in their career, depended on or been involved with animal use for research, teaching or testing;